IsuruHaupe/web-api/README.md

     ```
 # Swagger

 You can follow and use the application via the swagger.
 When the app is running go to [this link](http://localhost:8080/swagger/index.html) and you will will access the swagger documentation of the API.
 All the routes except for creating a new user are restricted.
-So when, you created a new user and logged in via the specific route, remember to add the token in the Authorize so that all the requests used the token to be identified.
+When you created a new user and logged in via the specific route, remember to add the token in the Authorize so that all the requests used the token to be identified.

 * Swagger documentation